StephenStrickland/GcmSharp/README.md

 This is a simple a straight forward library to use, just create an instance of a `GcmManager` class, use fluent methods to create a `GcmMessage` with a `GcmNotification`.
 Then just call the `SendMessage()` method in `GcmManager` and wait for the response.

+All of the entities are up to date (as of July 1, 2015) according to the GCM [Server Ref](https://developers.google.com/cloud-messaging/server-ref)

 ###Example Code